Save search for breed

 The Weimaraner is bold and rambunctious, sometimes too much so for small children.
-They love to run and hunt and can become frustrated and destructive if not provided with enough physical activity.
+They love to run and hike and can become frustrated and destructive if not provided with enough physical activity.
 The Weimaraner may not be good with small pets unless properly socialized with them.
-They can be stubborn or headstrong. he functions best with an active family who enjoys outdoor activities and wants a fun-loving companion.
+They can be stubborn or headstrong but often learn easily.
+They function best with an active family who enjoys outdoor activities and wants a fun-loving companion.
 Some have described them as needing much attention.

 Daily strenuous exertion is a must for the Weimaraner.
 They are not a breed for city life unless their family jogs or runs daily.
 Even then, they need to stretch their legs, run, and explore in a large, safe area.
-As a social dog, he does best when he can divide his time between indoors and out.
-Coat care is minimal: occasional brushing to remove dead hair.
+Their coat care is minimal: occasional brushing to remove dead hair.

-Occasionally seen: ununited anconeal process, eversion of nictitating membrane, PRA, dwarfism, tricuspid valve dysplasia, persistent right aortic arch, hypothyroidism
+- Occasionally seen: ununited anconeal process, eversion of nictitating membrane, PRA, dwarfism, tricuspid valve dysplasia, persistent right aortic arch, hypothyroidism